mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 ### Support for date-fns v3

-The Pickers now support both versions of v2 and v3 of date-fns and you can select your desired version from one of the two import lines:
+The Date and Time Pickers now support both versions of v2 and v3 of date-fns and you can select your desired version from one of the two import lines:

 ```jsx
 // date-fns v2.x